-If you have a love for fitness, whether it’s as a professional or just someone who loves keeping healthy, then you can make money with it!
+If you have a love for fitness, whether as a professional or just someone who loves keeping healthy, I’ll let you in on a little secret: you can make money from it!

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.